NJ train crash: A timeline

 12:49 p.m.

-Officials announce the woman killed in the crash was standing on the platform and was killed by debris.
+Officials announce the 34-year-old Hoboken woman killed in the crash was standing on the platform and was hit by debris.

 2:28 p.m.

 Christie announces there is "no reason to believe" there will be further fatalities from the crash.
-He said the final casualty numbers: 108 injured, one dead.
+The casualty numbers: 114 injured, one dead.
 He says it is unclear when the station will be reopened.